-Case: This American MNC is a client of PeopleStrong and is suffering from high turnover of employees at five locations.
-The company intended to install analytics in order to evaluate the main drivers of attrition and do a forecasting for their occurrence at the different business locations.
+Case: This American MNC is a client of PeopleStrong and is suffering from a high turnover of employees at five locations.
+The company intended to install analytics in order to evaluate the main drivers of attrition and do forecasting for their occurrence at different business locations.

 Solution: An integrated tool for workforce analytics was created and implemented.
 This tool could capture attrition results and their drivers and do a forecasting based on trends.